F5Networks/f5-nfv-solutions/README.md

 F5 Networks engineers developed all of the plugins and blueprints in this repository.

 Consult the [F5 VNF Manager product document](https://clouddocs.f5.com/cloud/nfv/latest/) for complete user documentation.
-Consult the [product compatibility matrix](https://support.f5.com/csp/article/K29047312), for a complete list of NFV-related plugins and blueprints.
+Consult the [product compatibility matrix](https://support.f5.com/csp/article/K29047312), for a complete list of released, NFV-related plugins and blueprints.

 Across all branches in this repository, there are two directories: *supported* and *experimental*.